adshao/publications/uniswap/dive-into-uniswap-v2-whitepaper/README.md

 > The initial minting attack involves an attacker being the first to add liquidity by depositing the minimum unit ($10^{-18}$, i.e., 1 wei) of liquidity, such as 1 wei ABC and 1 wei XYZ, thus minting 1 wei of liquidity tokens ($\sqrt{1}$); then, in the same transaction, the attacker continues to transfer (not mint) 1 million ABC and 1 million XYZ into the pool, followed by calling the sync() method to update the cached balances.
 Now, 1 wei of liquidity tokens is valued at $1 million + (10^{-18})$ ABC and $1 million + (10^{-18})$ XYZ, making it prohibitively expensive for other liquidity providers to participate.
 >
-> By destroying the first minted 1,000 wei of liquidity tokens, an attacker aiming to raise each token's price to $100 must at least mint $1,000 + 1 = 1,001$ liquidity tokens, totaling $1,001 \times 100 = $100,100, where $100,000 would be permanently destroyed, significantly increasing the attacker's cost.
+> By destroying the first minted 1,000 wei of liquidity tokens, an attacker aiming to raise each token's price to $100 must at least mint $1,000 + 1 = 1,001$ liquidity tokens, totaling $1,001 \cdot 100 = 100,100$, where $100,000 would be permanently destroyed, significantly increasing the attacker's cost.

 ### 3.5 Wrapping ETH - WETH